GECKODocs/docs2/docs/system_settings.md

 Access to System Settings will depend on your permission level and is currently limited to Admin and Manager level users.
 :::

+### Application
+#### Application Title
+Text in this field will be used as the name of the application, in outgoing emails.

 ### Features